PacktPublishing/Data-Visualization-with-D3-4.x-Cookbook/README.md

 });
 ```

-A text editor to edit and create HTML, CSS. and JavaScript files
+A text editor to edit and create HTML, CSS. and JavaScript files.
 A modern web browser (Firefox 3, IE 9, Chrome, Safari 3.2, and later)
-A local HTTP server to host data file for some of the more advanced recipes in
+A local HTTP server to host data file for some of the more advanced recipes in this book.
-this book.
-We will cover how to set up a Node-based or Python-based simple
-HTTP server in the first chapter.
+We will cover how to set up a Node-based or Python-based simple HTTP server in the first chapter.
-Optionally, you will need a Git client if you would like to check out the recipe
-source code directly from our Git repository
+Optionally, you will need a Git client if you would like to check out the recipe source code directly from our Git repository.

 ##Related Products
 * [Building Responsive Data Visualizations with D3.js [Video]](https://www.packtpub.com/web-development/building-responsive-data-visualizations-d3js-video?utm_source=github&utm_medium=repository&utm_campaign=9781784394509)